SumedhaMahendra/AttendancePortal_SumedhaMahendra/README.md

 Proper validations, Designing, Animations, etc has been done completely.

 ### Technologies Used:
-- Visual Studio Code for Editing
+- Sublime Text for coding
 - PHP Language to carry out backend operations and development of web page and MYSQL operations
-- HTML and CSS is used for front end development
+- HTML and CSS and bootstrap are used for front end development and designing
+- JavaScrip for form validations
 - MYSQL for database management
 - XAMPP Server to carry out PHP Codes
 ---